leonardiwagner/ng-viva-ui/README.md

 We use BEM for this project, [read the guideline](http://cssguidelin.es/).

 ## Installing
-Run `npm install && npm run installdep` and you are good to go.
+Run `npm install` and you are good to go.

 ## Build & development
 Run `npm run build` for building, `npm run dev` will do the same but watching for file changes.